sensebox/books-v2/en/downloads.md

 # Downloads {#head}

 <div class="description">
-	Here zou can find available downloads that may help you with your senseBox.
+	Here you can find available downloads that may help you with your senseBox.
 </div>
 <div class="line">
     <br>